 Because it is a simulation, the soldiers find themselves walking on a loop.
 The diary belonging to a German soldier that Eugene finds appears blank at first to Chris for the same reason.
 As the memories of their real lives begin to invade the simulation, the text in the diary suddenly becomes Arabic, and the Helwigs, an Afghan family.
 In the film, Vetrulek is an ancient Islamic curse employed by a victim of an atrocity towards people who stand by and do nothing.

 Although it is entirely fictional, made up just for the film, it gives the horror aspects of ‘Ghosts of War’ a theological angle.
 In Afghanistan, the group’s mission was to move a physician and his family to a secure location in Kabul.
 The intel the doctor provided led to the capture of some of the top leaders of ISIS in the country.
-But the terrorists found out that he was working with the American forces.
+However, the terrorists found out that he was working with the American forces.
 They arrive right before the extraction, forcing the team and the physician’s CIA handler to abort the mission.

-They hid and watched helplessly as the members of the Afghan family were killed, in an exact manner as the Helwigs.
+They hid and watched helplessly as the members of the Afghan family were killed in an exact manner as the Helwigs.
 After the terrorists were gone, the team came out of hiding.
-It was then that the mother rushed towards them, with an explosive in her hands.
+It was then that the mother rushed towards them with an explosive in her hands.
 The ensuing explosion is what led to their current conditions.
 Before she dies, she curses them with Vetrulek.
 It has followed them into the simulation, tormenting and punishing them because they didn’t do anything to protect the Afghan family.

 Return to the Simulation

-After regaining his memories, Chris realizes what is happening and convinces the doctors to put him back into the simulation, so he can save his crew.
+After regaining his memories, Chris realizes what is happening and convinces the doctors to put him back into the simulation so he can save his crew.
 However, he loses all his real-world memories during the transition and wakes up in the same forest as the opening scenes, with the same stranger covered in shadows watching him, and Chris asking, “What do you want?.’

 The simulation versions of the team members are all resting in the same circular pattern as their real-life counterparts.
 Evidently, the simulation has undergone a restart.
 With his memories completely wiped, Chris doesn’t realize this, and is bound to relive the horrors of this digital hell once more along with his friends.